CollectingW/Citron-CI/README.md

 # READ THIS IF YOU HAVE ISSUES

-If you are on wayland (specially GNOME wayland) and get freezes or crahes you are likely affected by this issue that affects all Qt6 apps: https://github.com/Zephyron-Dev/Citron-CI/issues/50
+If you are on wayland (specially GNOME wayland) and get freezes or crashes, you are likely affected by this issue that affects all Qt6 apps: https://github.com/Zephyron-Dev/Citron-CI/issues/50

 To fix it simply set the env variable `QT_QPA_PLATFORM=xcb`